 Endorsing a notarized bill of sale is the equivalent of swearing under oath in a court of law and attesting to the truth therein.
 This provides additional confirmation of its authenticity as it is being confirmed in the presence of a licensed neutral party.
 Valid photo identification must be presented before the documents are signed as a precaution to prevent against any fraudulent transaction or sale of stolen property.

 Assurance that Both Parties Understand and Agree to the Terms

-When executing the document the notary will take into account whether the individuals engaging in the agreement actually understand what they are testifying to.
-This provides a further level of legitimacy to the implementation of the form because consideration is taken to ensure the involved parties have the mental capacity to finalize.
+When executing the document, the notary will take into account whether the individuals engaging in the agreement understand what they are testifying to.
+Taking the extra step to commission a notary provides a further level of legitimacy to the implementation of the form because consideration is made to ensure the involved parties have the mental capacity to finalize.
 They also will assess if there are any signs of coercion or if they are signing under their own free will.

 Confidence in Proper Completion of Forms and Endorsements

 In addition, if there are any questions regarding how the form should be filled, an experienced notary can walk you through the process.
-Although the Bill of Sale form is a straightforward agreement, in the case that there are special circumstances involved in the sale, the notary official should be able to clear up any uncertainty.
-Once the seller and buyer have agreed to, completed and signed the form the notary will inspect, endorse and attach their official stamp to the bottom section of the paperwork.
+Although the bill of sale form is a straightforward agreement, in the case that there are special circumstances involved in the sale, the notary official should be able to clear up any uncertainty.
+Once the seller and buyer have agreed to, completed and signed the form the notary would inspect, endorse and attach their official stamp to the bottom section of the paperwork.

 Complete the Notarized Bill of Sale Form